GRJX/PythonProjects/README.md

 - `~/ConvertToHeic`: Includes a script for converting images to the HEIC format.
 This folder also has its own README with instructions for setup and operation.

+- `~/CompressVideo`: Contains a utility for compressing video files to a target size in megabytes while maintaining the best possible quality.
+See the README in this folder for detailed usage instructions.

 Be sure to navigate to each folder and refer to their individual README files for more detailed guidance on how to install and use the scripts provided.